saurabhp75/saurabhp75.github.io/_notes/docker.md

 ---

 ### Docker ecosystem consists of
-- Docker image.
+- Docker image
-- Docker hub.
+- Docker hub
-- Docker client.
+- Docker client
-- Docker server.
+- Docker server
-- Docker machine.
+- Docker machine
-- Docker compose.
+- Docker compose

 ### Docker image and container
 **Docker image**: Single file with all deps and config required to run a program.